min69u/Reforestation/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Sore throats are a pain in the neck!